MicrosoftDocs/bi-shared-docs/docs/analysis-services/analysis-services-backward-compatibility.md

 A *deprecated feature* will be discontinued from the product in a future release, but is still supported and included in the current release to maintain backward compatibility.
 It's recommended you discontinue using deprecated features in new and existing projects to maintain compatibility with future releases.
 Documentation is not updated for deprecated features.

 A *discontinued feature* was deprecated in an earlier release.
 It may continue to be included in the current release, but is no longer supported.
-Discontinued features may be removed entirely in a future release or update.
+Discontinued features may be removed entirely in the stated or future release.

 A *breaking change* causes a feature, data model, application code, or script to no longer function after upgrading to the current release.